Subprojects should (optionally) inherit Members from their parent

 I tested and here is what I saw:I am manager of P1 project and:

 - Created P2, child of P1 with checked on inheritance of members.

 - Checked in P2, yes, members are inherited.

 This is obviously.
 All members, including me as Manager were un-inherited.

 I propose that some validation of the form, when saving it to check if such situation may happen and at least to show an alert with a text something like "Are you sure doing thing.
 You will loss the control of the project."

 P.S.
 It happened, because I as not member (removed member), cannot see Setting tabs.

-#34 Updated by Terence Mill over 4 years ago
+#34 Updated by Terence Mill almost 5 years ago